-The Low Frequency Radio Range Airways pretty much followed the original Transcontinental Airway System, defined by the hundreds of light beacons set up during the 1920’s.
+The Low Frequency Radio Range pretty much followed the original Transcontinental Airway System, defined by the hundreds of light beacons set up during the 1920’s.
 Not only did this serve as a reassuring back-up on clear nights, many airports and other aviation facilities were already well established along these paths.
-The new Civil Aeronautics Board (CAB) created color-coded east/west “Green” and “Red” airways and north/south “Amber” and “Blue” airways.
-This convention is actually still used in some places internationally.
+As the Civil Aeronautics Board (CAB) took over from the Department of Commerce in 1938, a network color-coded of east/west “Green” and “Red” airways and north/south “Amber” and “Blue” airways was being established.
+This convention has mostly fallen out of use in the US but is still used in many places internationally.

 In many configurations, the station simply had four courses spread 90° apart.
 However, other stations managed to bend these legs in a “scissors” or “crow’s foot” fashion to match the alignment of airways.
 Each station's radio goniometer could adjust the overall alignment of its beam pattern, and/or power output to one or more antenna could be increased so their quadrants would expand and literally push back on the others, “bending and squeezing” the beams in-between to the desired angle.
 This effect also worked in 3D and could tilt the cone of silence, an important consideration for pilots.